-Competing literature varies between different meta-analysis studies, as well as with more field-oriented studies that show that in certain contexts large proportion of the population lies.
+The literature on this question varies between different meta-analyses and more field-oriented studies.
+Some of these studies indicate that in certain contexts, a large proportion of the population can be dishonest.

-Jacobsen et al, presented 6 main theories explaining why people cheat:
+Catrine Jacobsen and colleagues have presented six main theories for why people cheat:

-The economic model - people will cheat when it is efficient and profitable.
+The economic model—People will cheat when doing so is efficient and profitable.

-The moral balance model - people want to maintain moral balance, therefore they will cheat if they have not cheated much in the past or if they have just done something good, or by comparing themselves to others - all to maintain moral balance and a positive moral identity.
+The moral balance model—People want to maintain a moral balance.
+Therefore, to maintain that balance and a positive moral identity, they may cheat if they have not cheated much in the past or if they have just done something good by comparing themselves to others.

-The self-maintenance model - people will cheat as long as it does not require them to think differently about themselves and does not break their identity as good and honest people.
+The self-maintenance model—People will cheat as long as it does not require them to think differently about themselves and does not undermine their identity as good and honest people.

-Self-justification - people will cheat if they can justify it, even after the fact.
+Self-justification—People will cheat if they can justify it, even after the fact.

-Disconnecting morality - people are able to exempt themselves from the moral standards they expect from other people.
+Disconnecting morality—People are able to exempt themselves from the moral standards they expect from other people.

-Limited morality and moral blindness - there are people who not aware of certain norms or who simply do not examine their own behavior to see if it is moral even though the act goes against their moral compass.
+Limited morality and moral blindness—There are people who are not aware of certain norms or who simply do not examine their own behavior to see if it is moral, even though the act may contravene their moral compass.

-The authors of this important paper concluded that people regularly engage in dishonest behavior, but that this behavior is highly malleable because it is sensitive to elements such as decision contexts, behavior of others, state of mind and depletion.
-In other words, a change in the regulatory culture of a given situation, or an industry in which cutting corners might become the norm very fast.
-Thus, while in contrast to the concept of conditional cooperators which was heavily studied, the concept of conditional cheaters was not studied to the same level.
-However, similarities between the two bodies of literature allow us to speculate that such effect would also affect the prevalence of dishonesty.
+The authors of this important paper concluded that people often engage in dishonest behavior.
+However, this behavior is highly influenced by various factors such as decision contexts, the behavior of others, state of mind, and depletion.
+In other words, a change in the regulatory culture or an industry could result in cutting corners quickly becoming a norm.
+While the concept of conditional cooperators has been heavily studied, the same cannot be said for the concept of conditional cheaters.
+However, the similarities between the two bodies of literature allow us to speculate that such an effect would also affect the prevalence of dishonesty.

-On the related topic of the prevalence of dishonesty in society, they show a 2004 poll by the popular magazine Readers’ Digest, which reported the daily behavior of 2624 people.
-93% reported engaging in one or more kinds of dishonesty at work or school, such as calling in sick when not feeling ill (63%), taking office supplies from work (63%), and lying on their resumes (18%).
+Regarding the prevalence of dishonesty in society, a 2004 poll by the popular magazine Reader’s Digest reported on the daily behavior of 2,624 people.
+The poll found that 93% of respondents admitted to engaging in one or more kinds of dishonesty at work or school.
+Examples of dishonest behavior included calling in sick when not feeling ill (63%), taking office supplies from work (63%), and lying on their resumes (18%).

-In contrast to the perspective which views unethicality as prevalent and contagious among normative people, Abler et al, combined data from 90 experimental studies in economics, psychology, and sociology, and showed that, in fact, people lie surprisingly little.
-The study's empirical evidence suggests that a preference for being seen as is the main motivations for truth-telling.
+Johanes Abler and colleagues have shown that, in fact, people lie surprisingly little, despite common perspective that unethicality is prevalent and contagious among normative people.
+Combining data from 90 experimental studies in economics, psychology, and sociology, their research suggests that a preference for being seen as honest is the main motivations for truth-telling.

-Similarly, Ostrom presents a comprehensive overview of research, and some of the key insights include the fact that not all individuals are purely rational egoists, and that social norms can evolve to support cooperation.
-For example, in a prisoner’s dilemma experiment, 40% of the subjects ranked the cooperative outcome higher than the outcome if they defect while the other cooperates, and 27 percent were indifferent between these outcomes, even though their individual payoff was substantially higher for them in the latter outcome.
-According to Ostrom, this finding confirms that not all players enter a collective action situation as pure forward-looking rational egoists who make decisions based solely on individual outcomes.
+Similarly, among Elinor Ostrom’s key insights in her comprehensive overview of research in the field is that not all individuals are purely rational egoists and that social norms can evolve to support cooperation.
+For example, she noted that in a prisoner’s dilemma experiment, 40% of the subjects ranked the cooperative outcome higher than the outcome if they defected while the other cooperated, and 27% were indifferent between these outcomes, even though their individual payoff was substantially higher in the latter outcome.
+Ostrom’s finding confirms that not all players enter a collective action situation as pure forward-looking rational egoists who make decisions based solely on individual outcomes.
 Some bring with them a set of norms and values that can support cooperation.
-In addition, Ostrom shows that conditional cooperators are apparently also a substantial proportion of the population, with rates ranging from 40 to 60 percent.
+Furthermore, Ostrom’s research indicates that a significant percentage of the population are conditional cooperators, with rates ranging from 40 to 60 percent.